MicrosoftDocs/microsoft-365-community/docs/basics/information-architecture-managed-metadata-vs-lookup-column.md

 * Combined with search you can achieve a global search center with results refinement from all sites using the termset

 ## Cons of Managed Metadata columns:
-* Cannot be managed freely by site owners, changes have to be added ot a change policy to avoid failures
+* Cannot be managed freely by site owners, changes have to be added to a change policy to avoid failures
 * Managed metadata is "singular" meaning you cannot connect other metadata to it, like we can with lookup columns